 The per capita income in Chester in 2018 was $31,447, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $125,788 for a family of four.
 However, Chester contains both very wealthy and poor people as well.

-Chester is a very ethnically-diverse town.
+Chester is an extremely ethnically-diverse town.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chester include German, Irish, Italian, and Scottish.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and German.